 The Black River Beginning Orchestra is an ensemble where students learn to play string instruments including the violin, viola, cello and string bass.
 The students will begin by playing out of a beginning string method book.
-Daily assignments will be given and frequent performance tests will be administered.
-Students will discuss musical and cultural issues while listening to music representative of these genres and time periods.
+Throughout the course of the school year, we will cover playing in D major, G major, and C major keys, negotiate 4/4, 3/4, and 2/4 time signatures, perform in four concerts, and learn some basic composing skills.
+Students will learn to read music in a step by step approach.
 After speaking with the Orchestra Director, students will choose their own instruments.
 Students not playing the string bass must provide their own instruments.